portworx/px-docs/cloud/ibm/ibm-cloud-iks.md

 To add non-SDS worker nodes to the Portworx storage layer, each worker node must have at least one tertiary raw, unformatted, and unmounted disk that is attached to the worker node.
 You can manually add these tertiary disks or use the [IBM Cloud Block Attacher plug-in](https://console.bluemix.net/docs/containers/cs_storage_utilities.html#block_storage_attacher) to automatically add the disks to your non-SDS worker nodes.
 For more information, see the [IBM Cloud Kubernetes Service documentation](https://console.bluemix.net/docs/containers/cs_storage_portworx.html#create_block_storage).

 **How can I make sure that my data is stored highly available?** </br>
 You need at least 3 worker nodes in your Portworx cluster so that Portworx can replicate your data across nodes.
 By replicating your data across worker nodes, Portworx can ensure that your stateful app can be rescheduled to a different worker node in case of a failure without losing data.
-For even higher availability, use a [multizone cluster](https://console.bluemix.net/docs/containers/cs_clusters_planning.html#multizone) and replicate your volumes across SDS worker nodes in 3 or more zones.
+For even higher availability, use a [multizone cluster](https://console.bluemix.net/docs/containers/cs_clusters_planning.html#multizone) and replicate your volumes on SDS worker nodes across 3 zones.

 ## Step 2: Creating or preparing your cluster for Portworx
 {: #cluster-create}